Lost pets, animal registrations and renewals, pet ownership responbilities, fines and fees, fact sheets, animal welfare links.

-- Control your dog in public, or keep it confined to your property
+- Control your dog in public, or keep it confined to your property.

 - Contain cats at all times.

-- Stop you pet straying onto another person's property, if the person objects
+- Stop you pet straying onto another person's property, if the person objects.

-- Make sure your dog doesn't bark persistently
+- Make sure your dog doesn't bark persistently.

-- Clean up your animal's dropping
+- Clean up your animal's droppings.

 - Obey Council orders about keeping your animals confined to your property.